GarryLeo0911/autoslam/README.md

 ### Camera Configuration

-Camera parameters can be customized by modifying the configuration files in the `oakd_driver` package:
+**For Distributed Processing**: Camera parameters can be customized by modifying the configuration files in the `oakd_driver` package:
 - `camera.yaml` - General camera configuration
 - `rgbd.yaml` - RGBD-optimized for SLAM

+**For Edge Computing**: Camera parameters are configured through the system `depthai_ros_driver` package.
+The default configuration files are used from the system installation.

 ### Motor Control